kyma-project/kyma/docs/04-operation-guides/troubleshooting/ac-01-application-gateway-troubleshooting.md

 ---
 title: Error when calling a registered service
-type: Troubleshooting
 ---

+## Symptom

+You call a registered service and receive an error.

+## Remedy

-If you call a registered service and receive an error, follow these steps to detect the source of the problem:
+Follow these steps to detect the source of the problem:

 1. Check the logs.